olejrosendahl/validation_error_reporter/README.md

     $ bundle exec rake validation_error_reporter:validate EMAIL_TO=me@example.com
     EMAIL_FROM=you@example.com

-If you only want to validate certain models specify which models you want to validate explicitly with the `MODELS` option:
+If you want to validate specific models you can explicity say which models you want to validate with the `MODELS` option:
     # bundle exec rake validation_error_reporter:validate MODELS="Company,
     Subscription"